 Are you thinking of living or currently living in:

-These three living arrangements have all been affected by changes to the legislation that govern both residents and scheme operators.
+Retirement Villages, Residential Parks and Residential Services have all been affected by changes to the legislation that govern both residents and scheme operators.
 By providing information, support and referrals to organisations who can help you, Right Where You Live will assist residents to understand and access the new consumer protections in place.

 Right Where You Live aims to assist Queenslanders living in residential services, retirement villages and manufactured home parks to: